QuentinRa/blog.quentinra.dev/info/java/beginner/mcq.md

 **Question 9**

-With A a superclass, and B a subclass, using **Liskov substitution principle** (polymorphisme d'héritage), what statement are valid ?
+With A a superclass, and B a subclass, using **Liskov substitution principle** (`polymorphisme d'héritage`), what statement are valid?

 - ``B v1 = new A()``
 - ``A v2 = new B()``